 North San Rafael

-Lucas Valley Road at the north end of San Rafael leads to yet another unique setting in Marin.
-On its long course westward to Nicasio, Lucas Valley Road travels through wooded canyons and grassy hills that are typical of rural, coastal areas of Northern California.
-Once extensive ranchland, there are now scattered homes, ranches, and the Skywalker Ranch of filmmaker George Lucas.
-The Upper Valley neighborhood has mostly large Eichler homes set against beautiful, oak-covered hills.
-This is classic California Hill Country.
+Lucas Valley Road at the north end of San Rafael is yet another unique setting in Marin.
+On its long course westward, Lucas Valley Road travels through wooded canyons and grassy hills that are typical of rural, coastal Northern California.
+Once extensive ranch land, there are now scattered homes, ranches, and the Skywalker Ranch of filmmaker George Lucas.
+The Upper Valley neighborhood has mostly Eichler homes set against beautiful, oak-covered hills.
+This is classic California hill country.

-The Terra Linda and Marinwood neighborhoods in northwest San Rafael are comprised of a large number of ranch-style homes and condos set along friendly streets.
+The Terra Linda and Marinwood neighborhoods in northwest San Rafael are comprised of ranch-style homes and condos set along friendly streets.
 Many classic Eichler homes found here are again fashionable because of their open floor plans and emphasis on outdoor living.